PennockTech/pt-gnupg-builds/README.md

 * The only items built are those in the dependencies file.
 * Changes in PGP signing keys will need to be reflected _both_ in the key-dumps in `confs/` and in `pgp_ownertrusts` defined in `confs/params.env`
+  + `./tools/update-keys.sh` might help with some of that

 Adding new repo with aptly